 How To Set Up And Use WordPress Permalinks

-A permalink is the URL that others will use to link to articles or sections of your site or the links you send in emails pointing readers to a specific post on your website.
-Permalinks are often called “pretty” URLs.
+A permalink is the web address that other people will use to link to articles or sections of your site or the links you send in an email pointing readers to your posts.
+Some people also call permalinks “pretty” URLs.

 Permalinks make the URL pointing to each post on your site permanent, hence a permalink.

-As you have probably heard by now, WordPress is one of the best CMS applications available when it comes to SEO.
+Hopefully, by now you probably know that, WordPress is one of the best Content Management Systems you can use when it comes to SEO.

-If you are looking to optimize the SEO aspect of your website, then you should not ignore the importance of your URLs.
-Search engines like Google tend to give special consideration to the structure of your site’s URLs when indexing its pages.
+If you focus on the SEO aspect of your site or blog, then you should not ignore the importance of its URLs.
+Google tends to pay special attention to the structure of URLs when indexing site pages.

-Permalinks can be used to turn links on your site into “search engine friendly” URLs.
-Permalinks can also improve the aesthetics, usability, and forward-compatibility of your links.
+Permalinks are used to turn links on your site into memorable and more “search engine friendly” URLs.
+Permalinks are also used to improve the aesthetics, usability, and forward-compatibility of your links.

-Now … let’s review why it’s best to set up permalinks when publishing content in WordPress.
+Now … let’s review the reason why it’s best to use permalinks if publishing content in WordPress.

-Typically, a default WordPress installation uses a non-search engine friendly URL structure for your posts that looks like this …
+By default, a WordPress installation uses a URL-naming structure for your posts that isn’t search engine friendly and looks like this …

-WordPress uses the above link structure to find information within its database.
-It does not mean much to anyone, and it doesn’t help your website with on-site SEO.
+Using Permalinks To Improve Your WordPress SEOThe above link structure is used by WordPress to find data inside your database.
+It doesn’t really mean much to anyone, and it doesn’t help your site with on-site SEO.

-As the screenshot below shows, many WordPress site owners haven’t set up their permalinks …
+As the screenshot from Google search listings below shows, many WordPress users haven’t yet set up their permalinks to publish search optimized content online …

-Although Google is clearly still indexing the above sites, they are potentially missing out on extra SEO benefits.
+Although Google is still indexing the above sites, they are missing out on additional SEO benefits.

-To get the greatest SEO benefit out of using and improve your site’s traffic results, you will want to make sure to set up your permalinks structure to make it more SEO-friendly by displaying relevant keywords in your URL, instead of meaningless numbers and symbols.
+To get optimal SEO benefit out of using WordPress and improve your site’s rankings, you should configure your permalinks structure to make it more search engine-friendly by displaying relevant keywords in your URL, instead of meaningless characters.

-WordPress lets you create a custom URL structure for your published and archived posts, so your pages can go from this …
+WordPress lets you create a custom URL structure for your published posts, so your content can easily go from this …

-Out of the box, WordPress post URLs are not very search engine-friendly.
-In this step-by-step tutorial, you will learn how to configure the Permalinks section of your WordPress site to display your posts using search engine-friendly URLs.
+By default, WordPress post URLs are not very search engine-friendly.
+This tutorial shows you how to set up the Permalinks section of your WordPress site to display your posts using SEO-friendly URLs.

-In your WordPress admin select, Settings > Permalinks …
+Log into your WordPress admin and select Settings > Permalinks

 As mentioned earlier, by default WordPress web URLs use characters like question marks and numbers to create unique Post Ids and URLs.
-We want to create “pretty” permalinks instead for our posts.
-To do this, we need to specify a different Permalink structure than the default.
+We want to create a “pretty” permalink instead for our posts.
+To do this, we need to specify a different Permalink structure than the default one.

 In the Common Settings section, select Custom Structure, then add one or more ‘tags’ (see below) to create SEO-friendly URLs …